parthp2107/demo-gitpage/entities/bot.md

 # Bot

-This schema defines Bot entity.
+Testing checking testing This schema defines Bot entity.
 A bot automates tasks, such as adding description, identifying the importance of data.
 It runs as a special user in the system.

 <b id="https/open-metadata.org/schema/entity/bots.json">&#36;id: https://open-metadata.org/schema/entity/bots.json</b>